chhopsky/updatethestream/readme.md

 "Force UI Update" will redraw and reload the UI in case the editing rules get in a bad state.

 ## Known bugs
-- You can edit parts of the schedule that have already occurred.
-Bad things happen if you delete teams or matches that are already recorded.
-I will not be fixing this, don't be stupid about it.
+- Bad things happen if you delete teams or matches that are already recorded in match history.
+Don't be stupid about it.
-- Under unknown conditions, a match ending may not revert the red/blue team swap.
+- Under certain conditions, a match ending may not revert the red/blue team swap.
+Saw it once, cannot repro.

 ## WIP
 - Scores and standings are not yet implemented